VoronDesign/Voron-Hardware/V0-Umbilical/README.md

 The Umbilical cable is a 220-240mm dual ended 14P (2x7) microfit cable.
 The connectors are wired 1:1 so pin 1 connects to pin 1 and so forth for all 14 pins.

+*Only 2 of the 14 wires are shown for clarity.
+Connect each number to its matching number.*
 ![Alt text](/V0-Umbilical/Images/Umbilical_connector.png?raw=true "Title")

 ### Cable BOM